Dez1999/PostgREST-Demo/README.md

 7. Sign a Token.
 A signed authentication token is needed to properly make requests to the server.
 We can use jwt.io to sign a token.

-8. Adding an expiration time to the token for security purposes and to ensure the authentication token becomes invalid after a certain period of time.
+8. (Optional but recommended) Adding an expiration time to the token for security purposes and to ensure the authentication token becomes invalid after a certain period of time.
 Run the following command in psql to add an expiration of 10 minutes.

 ```
 select extract(epoch from now() + '10 minutes'::interval) :: integer;